influxdata/docs-v2/content/influxdb/v2.6/reference/syntax/delete-predicate.md

 {{% warn %}}
 #### Predicates with special characters or keywords
-Sometimes your predicate may contain special characters or keywords.
-To make sure they are properly parsed, they will need to be escape quoted.
-See below for several examples:
+If your predicate contains keywords or strings with special characters, wrap each in escaped quotes to ensure the predicate string is parsed correctly.

 ```
 // Escaped due to the "-"